 Provisions other than those related to credit risks and employee benefits represent liabilities, the term or amount of which is not fixed.
-Their constitution is dependent upon the Oney Banque Accord group having an obligation with regard to a probable third party which will require an outflow of resources in favour of this third party without at least equivalent compensation anticipated from the latter.
-This obligation may be legal, regulatory or contractual.
+Their constitution is dependent upon Oney Group having an obligation with regard to a probable third party which will require an outflow of resources in favour of this third party without at least equivalent compensation anticipated from the latter.
 These provisions are estimated according to their nature and on the basis of the most probable assumptions.